JEFF’s TOP 30 FILMS

 29. Gone Girl, (2014) by David Fincher

-A pristine modern crime thriller.
+A pristine mystery-turned-thriller crime drama.

 30. The Souvenir, (2019) by Joanna Hogg